-The initial inspiration behind the making of Splash! came from the connected waterways of the East Midlands, which link the 5 venues for the show’s 2019 summer tour, from Northampton in the south, to Gainsborough in the north.
-We wanted to create a new type of outdoor show, with a story that is suitable for all the family and accessible to diverse audiences.
+The initial inspiration behind Splash! came from the connected waterways of the East Midlands.
+It links the 5 venues for the show’s 2019 summer tour, from Northampton in the south, to Gainsborough in the north.
+We wanted to create a new type of outdoor show, with a story that is suitable for families and accessible to diverse audiences.

 The unique creative team

 We have brought together a unique creative team in the world of outdoor arts to make our new show.
 This talented group are bringing together their skills to combine storytelling, circus, music and set design in many different ways.
-We’re going to captivate crowds with an exhilarating blend of BSL poetry and visual vernacular by Donna Williams, puppetry by Nikki Charlesworth, sound design and music from Michael Fergie and Shirley Pegna, plus circus by Rebecca Soloman and Milton Lopes.
-We are also exploring a new territory with this show and learning from each other.
-We’re enjoying new creative challenges to try and combine all of these art-forms, but ensuring the simple story we want to tell is still understood by all.
+We’re going to captivate crowds with an exhilarating blend of BSL poetry and visual vernacular by Donna Williams, puppetry by Nikki Charlesworth, sound design and music by Michael Fergie and Shirley Pegna, and circus by Rebecca Soloman and Milton Lopes.
+We are also exploring a new territory with this show and learning from each other as we grow.
+We’re enjoying new creative challenges to try and combine all of these art-forms, while ensuring the simple story we want to tell is still understood by all.